tseccull/motes/README.md

 subtraction and cosmic ray masking and subsequent rejection.

 Citation: Please cite .... paper to be written .... if you use MOTES in your research.
 Need a Zenodo DOI?
+Any publications relating to the demo-data?

 # Project Status
 Currently in final stages of development toward v1.0 and release.
 Updates and